 What Costs Can I Recover for a Truck Accident Claim in Georgia?

 If you’ve been injured in a truck accident, the law allows you to recover all costs associated with your injuries and losses.
-Here are the damages you may collect for a truck accident:
+These accidents can involve life-changing injuries such as traumatic brain injuries or internal organ damage.
+Here are the. damages you may collect for a truck accident:

 Economic Damages